Interface GameLiftStreamsClient

 disassociateApplications

 default DisassociateApplicationsResponse disassociateApplications(Consumer<DisassociateApplicationsRequest.Builder> disassociateApplicationsRequest) throws AccessDeniedException, ResourceNotFoundException, ThrottlingException, InternalServerException, ValidationException, AwsServiceException, SdkClientException, GameLiftStreamsException When you disassociate, or unlink, an application from a stream group, you can no longer stream this application by using that stream group's allocated compute resources.
 Any streams in process will continue until they terminate, which helps avoid interrupting an end-user's stream.
-Amazon GameLift Streams will not initiate new streams using this stream group.
+Amazon GameLift Streams will not initiate new streams in the stream group using the disassociated application.
 The disassociate action does not affect the stream capacity of a stream group.

 DefaultApplicationIdentifier